pancsta/asyncmachine-go/docs/manual.md

 ### Transition Handlers

-State handler is a struct method with a predefined suffix or prefix, which receives an [Event object](#event-object).
+State handler is a struct method with a predefined suffix or prefix, which receives an [Event struct](#event-struct).
 There are [negotiation handlers](#negotiation-handlers) (returning a `bool`) and [final handlers](#final-handlers) (with no return).
 Order of the handlers depends on currently [active states](#checking-active-states) and relations of [active](#checking-active-states) and [target states](#calculating-target-states).